Chart Color Schemes

 Acton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 30.7%, significantly lower than the SA3 area average of 59.7%.
-Bachelor degrees are the most common at 18.5%, followed by postgraduate qualifications at 11.4% and graduate diplomas at 0.8%.
-Technical qualifications make up 7.1% of educational achievements for residents aged 15 and above, with advanced diplomas at 2.1% and certificates at 5.0%.
+Bachelor degrees are most common at 18.5%, followed by postgraduate qualifications (11.4%) and graduate diplomas (0.8%).
+Technical qualifications account for 7.1% of educational achievements among residents aged 15+, with advanced diplomas at 2.1% and certificates at 5.0%.
 Educational participation is high, with 97.6% of residents currently enrolled in formal education.

-This includes 97.2% in tertiary education, 0.0% in primary education, and 0.0% in secondary education.
-Educational facilities seem to be outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+This includes 97.2% in tertiary education, 0% in primary education, and 0% pursuing secondary education.
+Educational facilities seem to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education